 Get permission to use a public space for an arts exhibit or a book fair in relation to philosophy.

-- Message from Ms Irina Bokova, Director-General of UNESCO, on the occasion of World Philosophy Day 2012
+- Address by Irina Bokova, Director-General of UNESCO, to the High-Level Round Table on “Inclusive Societies, Sustainable Planet” on the occasion of World Philosophy Day 2013

 - Arab-Muslim Civilization in the Mirror of the Universal: Philosophical Perspectives

 - Asian-Arab Philosophical Dialogues on Culture of Peace and Human Dignity [PDF, 2.7 MB]

 - Asian-Arab Philosophical Dialogues on Globalization, Democracy and Human Rights [PDF, 1.9 MB]